Unislash/xenogene-weaver/README.md

-# RimWorld Xenogerm Planner
+# RimWorld Xenogerm Weaver

-React + TypeScript project bundled with Rsbuild.
+Xenogene planner for Rimworld's Biology expansion.
+Select a germline, pick some genes, and see exactly how the genes will play out.

 ## Quick start